Last updated on September 27, 2023 by Siraj Ul Haq

 $credits = 10;

-To decrease 1 from it’s value, we apply pre-decrement operator on it.
+from its value, we apply a pre-decrement operator to it.

 $updatedCredits = --$credits;

-In the above line of code, the pre-decrement operator decrease the value by 1 from the $credits
+In the above line of code, the pre-decrement operator decreases the value by 1 from the $credits

-variable and then assign it to the $updatedCredits
+variable and then assigns it to the $updatedCredits

 variable.
 You can check the complete code below.